 Dragonflies are one of the most successful creatures on earth.
 Fossils indicate that they have been around for 300 million years.
 They can be found near ponds, fountains and are attracted to boggy, wet areas.
 Flying up to thirty miles per hour they hunt for food consuming their own body weight in bugs each half-hour.
 They eat flies, mosquitoes, swarming ants, gnats, midges, moths and other small pesky flying insects.

 Dragonflies are also called mosquito hawks because like hawks they have good eyesight and can fly fast.
-Aren’t you glad they eat lots of mosquito?
+Aren’t you glad they eat lots of mosquitoes?

 These creatures are called beneficial and should be appreciated.